Democratic debate: Top 2020 contenders finally on same stage

 Buttigieg, meanwhile, will have an opportunity to use his argument for generational change as an indirect attack on the top tier.
 The mayor is 37.
 Biden, Sanders and Warren are 76, 78 and 70, respectively — hardly a contrast to the 73-year-old Trump.

-O'Rourke has given no indication of whether he'll bring the rhetorical flourish to broadcast television.
+O'Rourke has recently used the F-word in cable television interviews.
+He's given no indication whether he'll bring that rhetorical flourish to broadcast television.